 Says who?
 Says Spork Marketing, a data-driven Internet marketing company from Denver.
 Spork’s staff spent 30 hours analyzing the results of Barrett-Jackson’s Scottsdale sale and produced a colorful, informative and entertaining graphic display.
 The chart was produced on behalf of Spork’s client, H&H Classic Parts, a Bentonville, Ark., business that sells some 20,000 parts from more than 120 producers to people restoring or maintaining classic Chevrolet vehicles.

-We hope it’s interesting and entertaining, and possibly gives them room for thought.” — Soo Dawson
+We hope it’s interesting and entertaining, and possibly gives them room for thought.” — Spork spokesperson

 We hope it’s interesting and entertaining, and possibly gives them room for thought.”

-The chart, she added, isn’t “all-encompassing, an end-all and be-all, but it is interesting and gives somebody collecting cars a view of what’s current for 2014 and maybe they can glean something from it.
+The chart, the spokesperson added, isn’t “all-encompassing, an end-all and be-all, but it is interesting and gives somebody collecting cars a view of what’s current for 2014 and maybe they can glean something from it.

 “We hope it’s interesting and entertaining, and possibly gives them room for thought.”